Fred Rae: Business

 Rae brought into Gull Petroleum in 1978 for $30,000.

-It was during the early expansion of Gull when two of the founds Keith Mitchell & Mark Quackenbush were looking to take over Gingers Roadhouse that they met the real state agent Fred Rea.
-Fred was so impressed with Gull Petroleum's expansion & their future plans that he asked to buy into the company.
-Over three decades, Gull continued to expand to more than 100 Perth petrol station across Western Australia.
+It was during the early expansion of Gull Petroleum when two of the founds Keith Mitchell & Mark Quackenbush were looking to take over Gingers Roadhouse that they met the real state agent Fred Rea.
+Fred was so impressed with Gul's expansion & their future plans that he asked to buy into the company.
+Over three decades, Gull continued to expand to more than 100 petrol station across Western Australia.

-Following value and supply disputes with the local Kwinana Refinery, Rae began importing fuel from Singapore in 1993.
+Following value and supply disputes with the local Kwinana Oil Refinery, Rae began importing fuel from Singapore in 1993.
 This was the first time an independent fuel retailer in Australia imported fuel, and the price advantage enabled Gull stations to compete with market-leader BP.

 In 1998 Gull expanded into New Zealand.

 In 2010, the Australian operation was sold for approximately $500 million, and in 2016 the New Zealand business was sold for more than $300 million.